-40.

 B-Girl: "Nope you need to place the commode

-receptacle, wiht a 12" pipe
+directly over the receptacle, wiht a 12" pipe

 connecting them"